-One Government enforcement change was the smoking ban in public places that came into effect in July 2007 in the UK and has hit the UK pub trade the hardest.
-Many pubs have had to offer or increase their food portfolio, as smokers are tending to stay away from pubs.
-However, pubs have still seen profits fall.
+One Government enforcement change was the smoking ban in public places which came into force in July 2007 and has hit the UK pub trade hard.
+Many pubs have had to offer or increase their food offerings in order to lure people back.
+Pubs have still seen profits fall and continue to close throughout the country.

-As always it is the independent pubs that felt the biggest impact.
-These small establishments have not had the money to spend on advertising or creating new dining areas as the large chain pubs have done.
+As always it is the independent pubs that have felt the biggest impact.
+These small establishments have not had the capital or resources to spend on advertising or creating new dining areas as the large chain pubs have done.
 Some of the big operators, such as Mitchells and Butlers Plc, Greene King Plc, and JD Wetherspoon, have continued to generate profits.